 While getting an advanced degree can pay big dividends in the end, there are some serious up-front costs, including tuition and living expenses.
-Here are some ways to make it through grad school without going into serious debt.
+Below are 5 ways that you can be smart about this life investment and avoid going into serious debt:

 Make a Strict Budget